ConorHogan/Programming_Scripting_Projects/README.md

 Finally, I insterted the variables in to the a string to print using the "f-strings" feature and also printed the "count_per_speciesdf" dataframe.

 ### 3.4.3 STATISTICS FUNCTIONS
+I next moved on to doing some statistical calculation on the dataset.
+While I count of used the groupby and calculate method I used above to create dataframes summarising the data in different way, I instead opted to create function.
+I did this mainly to use some of what we he learned on the course.
+The functions I create were used to calculate the range(max/min), median, average, standard deviation, mode, and variance for each of the four "Attribute" columns in the dataset.

+Each of the functions work in roughly the same way:

+1. The user enters a dataframe to pass through the function

+2. The column names are converted into a list to use a reference

+3. To function iterates through each column and performs the calculation converting the result(s) and column name into a tuple(a fixed list).

+4. The tuple is coverted to a list.

+5. Items are taken from the list and insterted into a string which is printed.